michaelmayer-hpe/Labs/Redfish/README.md

 This Lab supposes that your client machine will run a Windows OS.
 If you're lucky to have a Linux one, don't worry as the instructions also apply to it as well.

 Before starting the lab exercises, your client station must be installed with the following:
-  1. The [Firefox](http://www.mozilla.org/firefox) browser with the [HttpRequester extension](https://addons.mozilla.org/en-US/firefox/addon/httprequester/).
+  1. The [Firefox](http://www.mozilla.org/firefox) browser with the [HttpRequester extension](https://addons.mozilla.org/en-US/firefox/addon/httprequester/) and [HttpFox](https://addons.mozilla.org/en-US/firefox/addon/httpfox).
+Add them to your Firefox if it's not already installed.
 NOTE: Google Chrome with the Postman extension can be used as well.
 However, screen snapshots in this Lab have been performed with HttpRequester as this extension is easier to install in non-connected environments.
   2. An SSH client ([PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) on Windows clients is OK)

 For the rest of this Lab, each team has received a lab number (**X**) from the instructor, and we'll refer to your server as **labX**.
 It has the following characteristics: